goshiphq/goship-cms/content/blog/best-practices-for-intermodal-freight-transportation.md

 Even though intermodal shipping containers stay sealed from pick up until it reaches the final destination, you still need to give extra thought to packaging.
 Remember that it will be transferred from two or more vehicles, so you’ll want to keep the freight secure inside the container.

-Try to reduce movement inside the container by distributing the weight of the cargo and avoid stacking parcels.
+Try to reduce movement inside the container by distributing the weight of the cargo and avoiding stacking parcels.
 You can also use filler products to prevent cargo from shifting positions.

 ## Intermodal container companies